jineshnagori/jinesh_nsp_PIET19CS075/README.md

 # Java NSP Project

-Ques: Write an applet with a Text Box. when user enters something and click on button the string should display from top to bottom with decreased font size. <br>
+Ques: Write an applet with a Text Box. when user enters something and click on button the string should display from top to bottom with decreased font size. <br><br>
-Output: <br>
+Output: <br><br>
 <img src="output.gif" width="500"/>

 ## Requirements